 Orientation | Charities, Service, Participation, Empowerment |

-Best NGO in Jharkhand
+Top NGO in Jharkhand

 1. Jan Lok Kalyan Parishad

 In 1989, two young persons from lalmati village Taljhari Block, Sahibganj District, Binod Kr.
 Parmanik and Shiv Charan Uraw formed a club named Nehru Yuva Club.
-The most motive of this club was to guide the youths, especially tribals living below the poverty level, about their rights and obligations.
+The motive of this club was to guide the youths, especially tribals living below the poverty level, about their rights and obligations.
 The club gets registered in 1990. the villagers of lalmati cooperated with the club, helping it expand activities venturing into health and education.
-The villagers extended support in these activities, encouraging the club to control the sewing centre.
+The villagers supported these activities, encouraging the club to control the sewing centre.
 In 1992, Sri Subhash Sharma, then district collector of pakur, was impressed by the club’s performance and encouraged club members to register.

 Name | Jan Lok Kalyan Parishad |